ivan-hc/aih2AM/README.md

 WARNING: This script supports multiple arguments, so be sure to enter "`_`" or "`-`" in the names as they appear on the catalog's page.

+### For AppImages not hosted on github.com

+Replace the line 25 of the script, ie:

+    	wget -c $URL/templates/AM-SAMPLE-AppImage.GitHub.io -O $APP with this line:

+    	wget -c $URL/templates/AM-SAMPLE-AppImage.GitHub.io-non-GitHub.com -O $APP

+Once you have created the script, add manually the value of lines 12 and 14 (and optionally edit line 15).

 ### TEST
 All you have to test is the download of the AppImage.
 During the download you can always press CTRL+C to abort.
 Create a new empty folder and run the scripts there in a terminal window (the script will create a `tmp` and `icons` folder):